PoundKey/Algorithms/README.md

 Algorithm
 =========

 >Rock the brain and play some algorithms, starting from bolts and nuts.
-I am serious.

-### Tracking Algorithm Practices
+>Rolling in the deep, I am very serious.